 The BRMPO planning process includes active outreach strategies to give people the opportunity to provide input.
 Opportunities are provided for the public to get involved throughout the process, especially while the plan and the TIP are being developed.
 Special attention is given to involving those groups who are underrepresented or have been under served in the past in terms of the expenditure of transportation dollars.

 BRMPO is also designated as a Transportation Management Area (TMA) as it has a population greater than 200,000.

-Technical Advisory Committee (TAC): TAC's purpose is to provide technical guidance for the development, coordination and implementation of a multi-modal transportation plan for the Baton Rouge area.
+Technical Advisory Committee (TAC): TAC's purpose is to provide technical guidance for the development, coordination, and implementation of a multi-modal transportation plan for the Baton Rouge area.
 The transportation technical advisory committee membership is comprised of representatives of general purpose government who manage the day-to-day technical aspects of the transportation system infrastructure.
-In order to broaden the base of technical expertise available to the committee, and meet Chapter I, Title 23 CFR part 450 sub part C450.306 (i), the requirements of the membership of the TAC includes representatives from several affected transportation modes and community organizations.
+In order to broaden the base of technical expertise available to the committee, and meet Chapter I, Title 23 CFR part 450 sub part C450.306 (i), the requirements of the membership of the TAC include representatives from several affected transportation modes and community organizations.

 Transportation Policy Committee: The purpose of the TPC in the Baton Rouge transportation management area is to provide policy guidance for the development, coordination and implementation of a multi-modal Transportation Plan for the Baton Rouge area.

 Bicycle and Pedestrian Advisory Committee: The BRMPO Bicycle and Pedestrian Advisory Committee is established under the authority of the BRMPO Transportation Policy Committee.